 Present their research at Undergraduate Research Week or submit a summary of their research at the end of the quarter

-This opportunity is all UCLA undergraduates.
+This opportunity is open to all UCLA undergraduates.
 Preference will be given to students with proposals that include at least one faculty mentor from Arts, the Humanities, or Social Sciences.

 In their application, students must include letters of recommendation from their two proposed faculty mentors.
 Please see Interdisciplinary Fields for further information on faculty mentor requirements.

 How to Apply